LeenSamman/Forest_Cover_Type_Classification/README.md

 # Forest_Cover_Type_Classification

-- The first Section of the code is a simple documentation .Dont mess it.It is one of my favorite summarizations.🐲
+- The first Section of the code is a simple documentation .
+- **Dont mess it -> It is one of my favorite summarizations**.🐲